basho/clique/README.md

 callback function will be called on whichever nodes the config change is being made.

-Unlike command callbacks, config callbacks need only return a short string describing any immediate results of the config change that may have taken place.
+Unlike command callbacks, config callbacks need only return a short iolist describing any immediate results of the config change that may have taken place.
 This allows results from --all to be compiled into a table, and lets results from other invocations be displayed via simple status messages.